devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

 ```

 As seen, there are lots of variations that can be found.
   - Punctuations
   - Hashtags (the sign, #)
   - username
   - Unicode
   - Links

-Since these stuff (except punctuations) does not contribute to understanding of the tweet for humans, they must be removed.
+Since the variations listed (except punctuations) does not contribute to the understanding of the tweet for humans, I decide to remove them.

 ## Preprocessing - Cleaning the texts.
 ```python